 A significant percentage of the population of Ulaanbaatar live in 'ger districts' where they do not have access to the city's heating system.
 Therefore, they use stoves to heat their gers over the winter months.
 This can cause heavy levels of pollution across the city.
-The government and city authorities have, in recent years, taken steps to reduce this by banning certain fuels, however a significant level of pollution remains and may cause discomfort if severe.
-Many locals wear pollution reducing face masks to help combat this problem and protect their airways.
+The government and city authorities have taken significant steps to reduce this by banning certain fuels but a noticeable level of pollution remains at times and may cause discomfort if severe.
+Many locals wear pollution-reducing face masks to help combat this problem and protect their airways.
 If you are asthmatic or otherwise sensitive to pollution you may wish to do the same.